NOAA-EPIC/generic-data-uploader/README.md

         * __FILE_DIR_TO_MIGRATE_TO_CLOUD_INCLUDING_FILENAME:__

-            * As an example for Land DA files, the relative directory of "FILENAME.tar.gz" could be saved as "current_land_da_release_data/FILENAME.tar.gz" within the "main" folder on-premise for its object's key to be set as "current_land_da_release_data/FILENAME.tar.gz" in cloud.
+            * As an example for Land DA files, the relative directory of "FILENAME.tar.gz" could be saved as "current_land_da_release_data/FILENAME.tar.gz" within the "main" folder on-premises for its object's key to be set as "current_land_da_release_data/FILENAME.tar.gz" in cloud.
 In this scenario, __FILE_DIR_TO_MIGRATE_TO_CLOUD_INCLUDING_FILENAME__ would be set to "current_land_da_release_data/FILENAME.tar.gz".

             __generic-data-uploader/main/current_land_da_release_data/FILENAME.tar.gz__